akshat2502/Bharatx_tech_task/README.md

 # Bharatx_tech_task

-ow to Test the Query
+How to Test the Query
 To test the required query:

 json